Ignacy Jan Paderewski

-Ignacy Jan Paderewski ([iɡˈnatsɨ ˈjan padɛˈrɛfskʲi]; – 29 June 1941) was a Polish pianist, composer and politician who was a spokesman for Polish independence.
-In 1919, he was the nation's prime minister and foreign minister during which he signed the Treaty of Versailles, which ended World War I.
+Ignacy Jan Paderewski ([iɡˈnatsɨ ˈjan padɛˈrɛfskʲi]; [or 1859] – 29 June 1941) was a Polish pianist, composer and statesman who was a spokesman for Polish independence.
+In 1919, he was the nation's prime minister and foreign minister during which time he signed the Treaty of Versailles, which ended World War I.

-A favorite of concert audiences around the world, his musical fame opened access to diplomacy and the media, as possibly did his status as a freemason, and charitable work of his second wife, Helena Paderewska.
-During World War I, Paderewski advocated an independent Poland, including by touring the United States, where he met with President Woodrow Wilson, who came to support the creation of an independent Poland in his Fourteen Points at the Paris Peace Conference in 1919, which led to the Treaty of Versailles.
+A favorite of concert audiences around the world, his musical fame gave him access to diplomacy and the media, as well as, possibly, his status as a freemason, and the charitable work of his second wife, Helena Paderewska.
+During World War I, Paderewski advocated for an independent Poland, including by touring the United States, where he met President Woodrow Wilson, who came to support the creation of an independent Poland.
+Wilson included that aim in his Fourteen Points and argued for it at the 1919 Paris Peace Conference, which drew up the Treaty of Versailles.

-Shortly after his resignations from office, Paderewski resumed his concert career to recoup his finances and rarely visited the politically chaotic Poland thereafter, the last time being in 1924.
+Shortly after his resignation from office, Paderewski resumed his concert career to recoup his finances, and rarely visited the politically chaotic Poland thereafter, the last time being in 1924.

-Early life, marriage and education
+Early life and education

 Paderewski was born to Polish parents in the village of Kurilovka, in the Podolia Governorate of the Russian Empire.
 The village is now part of the Khmilnyk raion of Vinnytsia Oblast in Ukraine.
 His father, Jan Paderewski, administered large estates.
 His mother, Poliksena, née Nowicka, died several months after Paderewski was born, and he was raised mostly by distant relatives.

 From his early childhood, Paderewski was interested in music.
-He initially lived at a private estate near Zhytomyr, where he moved with his father.
-However, soon after his father's arrest in connection with the January Uprising (1863), he was adopted by his aunt.
+He initially lived at a private estate near Zhytomyr, where he had moved with his father.
+However, soon after his father's arrest in connection with the January Uprising of 1863, he was adopted by his aunt.
 After being released, Paderewski's father married again and moved to the town of Sudylkov, near Shepetovka.

 Initially, Paderewski took piano lessons with a private tutor.
 At the age of 12, in 1872, he went to Warsaw and was admitted to the Warsaw Conservatory.
-Upon graduating in 1878, he became a tutor of piano classes at his alma mater.
-In 1880, Paderewski married a fellow student at the conservatory, Antonina Korsakówna.
-The next year, their son Alfred was born severely handicapped.
-Antonina never recovered from childbirth and died several weeks later.
-Paderewski decided to devote himself to music and left his son in the care of friends, and in 1881, he went to Berlin to study music composition with Friedrich Kiel and Heinrich Urban.
+Upon graduating in 1878, he became a piano tutor at his alma mater.
+In 1880, Paderewski married fellow conservatory student Antonina Korsakówna.
+Their son Alfred was born severely handicapped the following year.
+Antonina did not recover from childbirth, and died several weeks later.
+Paderewski opted to devote himself to music, and left his son to be cared for by friends.
+In 1881, he went to Berlin to study music composition with Friedrich Kiel and Heinrich Urban.